Nick and Aaron Carter’s sister Bobbie Jean dies at 41: Reports

 **Related Video Above: Remembering the celebrities who died in 2023

-LOS ANGELES (WJW) — A sister of singers Aaron and the late Nick Carter has died at the age of 41, TMZ reported Saturday.
+LOS ANGELES (WJW) — A sister of singers Nick Carter and the late Aaron Carter has died at the age of 41, TMZ reported Saturday.

 Bobbie Jean, who was featured on multiple episodes of the family reality show, “House of Carters,” has more recently tended to stay out of the limelight.
 Her death comes after Aaron’s untimely death in November 2022.
 Their sister Leslie also died in 2012.